Noise-induced synchronization in coupled quantum oscillators: Lyapunov equations

-where $L_1$ is a Lindblad operator for oscillator 1 and $L_2$ is a Lindblad operator acting on oscillator 2.
-The total dissipator is then the sum of the symmetric and antisymmetric combinations.
-When $\xi = 0$, the cross components vanish and we have uncorrelated oscillators.
-When $\xi=1$, the anti-symmetric contribution vanishes leaving only symmetric terms.
-This implies that symmetric normal modes will be more strongly damped by increasingly correlated environments, essentially leaving the anti-symmetric modes under damped to the extent that for fully correlated environments ($\xi\to 1$), symmetric normal modes of the system will be completely undamped.
-Likewise, in case of anti-correlated noise ($\xi = -1$), anti-symmetric normal modes are suppressed leading to in-phase synchronization.

-In general, the correlation matrix $\Xi$ describes the topological adjacency between correlated Wiener processes such that $dW_i(t)dW_j(t') = \Xi_{ij}\delta(t-t')dt$ and may represent a connected graph belonging to a particular discrete symmetry group.
+where $T^\dagger \Xi T = {\rm diag}\{\xi_\alpha\}$.
+In general, the correlation matrix, $\Xi$, describes the topological adjacency between correlated Wiener processes such that $dW_i(t)dW_j(t') = \Xi_{ij}\delta(t-t')dt$ and may represent a connected graph belonging to a particular discrete symmetry group.
 Consequently, the eigenvectors of $\Xi$ can be classified according to the irreducible representations of that group.
+For the special case of a $k$-regular graph (that is a graph with each node having $k$ edges and $\Xi = I + \xi A$, where $A$ is the adjacency matrix for an undirected graph and $I $ is the identity matrix), one can always find one eigenstate of $\Xi$ with an eigenvalue equal to 0.
+For example, for a cyclic 2-regular graph with $N$ nodes